Tom Pittman's WebLog

 2024 October 15 -- WIRED Grows Up (Sort of)

 A decade or so after WIRED magazine got started, the founders got tired of it and sold it off to a company that had Clue Deficit Disorder.
-The founders (and editor) were gone, so they let it run along on the fumes in the tank.
+The founders (and editor) were gone, so the buyer let it run along on the fumes in the tank.
 Eventually the readers went away also -- like pretty much all the publications, including those that have not lost their compass: costs go up, and everybody prefers reading free stuff on the internet -- so (I suppose) the buyer started looking at whether to kill it or give it some direction.
 Direction won out, but they did cut the schedule to six issues per year (down from monthly).

-They still don't have much use for "all things digital," but they did bring in an editor (male) who is now exercising some leadership (male writers).
+They still don't have much use for "all things digital," but they brought in an editor (male) who is now exercising some leadership (male writers).
 The cover "feature" of the current issue gathers seven different interview articles, only one of them female (author and subject), another couple one each.
 Oh wait, the male editor didn't last very long, the new editor is also the author of the one feminazi article.
 What do you expect from a fashon magazine conglomerate?
 Maybe this one issue will turn out to glow in the dark (be so radioactive, that it never gets repeated).
 Whatever.
 Nobody I know wants to read it.

 Anyway, the first interview was with the Secretary of State.
 Fascinating, but not what I pay to read in WIRED.

 Second, a black stand-up comedian.
 I do not patronize black comedy, it has far too much focus on sexual assault and feces.
 Sexual assault is one of those things that are evil in this world, which God will exercise Justice in eliminating (see yesterday's post).
-Needless to say, this is not a reason to read WIRED.
+Needless to say, this is also not a reason to read WIRED.

 Third, the (female) CEO of a non-profit internet supplier, who imagines that non-profit can be a major player.
 The author is a guy and he asks the hard questions.
 He briefly touched on what I heard (second-hand) rumors about how Israel is fighting Hamas by killing leaders, not civilians -- which is a good thing -- but she seems to be against it.
 He didn't press the point.
 At least it's internet-related.
 By the way, her non-profit is orders of magnitude smaller than the top tier of for-profit corporations, and she has no apparent way of improving her/its position.
 Non-profits are for charitable organizations, but her perspective seems to be more Marxist than charitable.
 The subject not discussed in this article.